-But that was exactly it.
-He didn’t care about clutter.
+But that was exactly the problem.
+He didn’t care about the clutter the way that I did.
 A Zen home was not his priority – It was mine.
-I was the one who valued it.
-That value was part of who I was, not him.
-When I finally owned that difference, it was an incredible relief.
+I was the one who valued it, not him.
+When I finally owned that difference, it was a relief.
 It unblocked my power.
-Instead of being stuck in anger, I was free to feel healthy entitlement to ask for contributions from him in other areas.
-It was the beginning of a true and healthy give and take between us.
+Instead of being stuck in anger about it, I felt a healthy entitlement to ask for contributions from him in other areas.
+It was the beginning of a healthier give and take between us.

 To wrap up, I have just one final thought .... abusive relationships of any sort, are of course the exception to some of these points.

 The caveat is this: assess before you invest in any relationship.
 Assess how reasonable it is to expect balance and respect from a person.
 (Their actions will tell the truth about this, not their words.)